rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 current plans to move away from it.
 The lease is set to run for at least 15 years.

-#### Where is DFW3 located?

-This facility is located in the Richardson area of Dallas, approximately 30 miles from DFW1.

 #### Who should I contact if I have more questions about the migration?

 Contact us in any of the following ways: